fjarri/reikna/doc/source/cluda.rst

         :param dest_offset: offset (in items of ``arr.dtype``) in the destination array.
         :param size: how many elements of ``arr.dtype`` to copy.

+    .. py:method:: synchronize()

+        Forcefully synchronize the context with the main thread.

+    .. py:method:: compile(template_src, **kwds)

+        Compiles ``Mako`` template source with ``kwds`` passed to the ``render()`` function and returns :py:class:`Module` object.
+        In addition to ``kwds``, some pre-defined keywords, and defines from API-specific prelude are available inside the kernel.
+        See :ref:`Kernel toolbox <cluda-kernel-toolbox>` for details.

+    .. py:method:: release()

+        Release and invalidate the context.
+        This happens automatically on object deletion, so call it only if you want to release resources earlier than object lifecycle takes care of that.

+        Does not have any effect if the :py:class:`Context` was created as a wrapper for the existing context.

 .. py:class:: Array

     Actual array class is different depending on the API: :py:class:`pycuda.gpuarray.GPUArray` for ``API_CUDA`` and :py:class:`pyopencl.array.Array` for ``API_OCL``.